eugene-babichenko/zpm/README.md

 ### Configuring plugins

-The configuration is located in `~/.zpm.yaml`.
+The configuration is located in `~/.zpm.yaml` and will be created automatically on the first run.
 You can change the location of your configuration file using the `--config` argument.

 Here is an example configuration: